NBPub/BeatLog/docs/Features/Geography.md

 `*/geo/`

+Locations are "unnamed" when City or Country names are not provided with coordinates from the [GeoIP database](/docs/README.md#maxminddb).
-If a city or country name is not found during parsing, unnamed locations can be manually filled or looked up using reverse geocoding from [Nominatim](https://nominatim.org/release-docs/develop/api/Reverse/).
+Unnamed locations can be manually filled or looked up using reverse geocoding provided by [Nominatim](https://nominatim.org/release-docs/develop/api/Reverse/).
 The table of unnamed locations provides OpenStreetMaps and GoogleMaps links to the coordinates to help name or check the naming of locations.

 ![Geography_locationfill_0](/docs/pics/Geography_locationfill_0.png "The link bar on the home page indicates unnaned locations, if present.")

 *Home Page "link bar" indicates unnamed locations*

 ![Geography_locationfill](/docs/pics/Geography_locationfill.png "(Un)named locations page with blank locations")